-U6-U11 Teams are formed according to school zones, when possible.
-Late registrants, however, cannot be guaranteed placement on their school team.
+U7-U11 Teams are formed according to school zones, when possible.
+Late registrants, however, cannot be guaranteed placement on their school team or that uniforms will be available in a timely manner.
 Late registrants are placed on teams with the least number of players.

 Middle School boys and girls teams are formed at each Middle School.
 Ideally, at least two teams will be formed at each school (a Varsity and a JV team).
 The JV teams will be developmental teams.
 The Varsity level will be comprised of players possessing a higher level of skill.
-Varsity teams will be locked after all Varsity teams have played at least two games.
-Variance on this will be approved by League Director.
+Varsity Roster will be locked after the $1^{\rm st}$ games.
+The league director will approve variance on this, in writing only.